insilica/gdc-spark-gitbook/drugs_and_methylation.md

 2. Find patient treatments / response
 3. Search for relationships between methylation and response in the context of drug treatment.

+These steps use example data on a standalone spark cluster.
+In the next section we build a functioning spark application that performs all of these steps.

 ###Downloading TCGA methylation data<a name="abcd"></a>